-In order to reduce the risk of distraction, learn how to keep your pet contained and restrained on the road for both his safety and yours.
+We talked to Melanie Monteiro, a Los Angeles, California-based pet safety expert and author of “The Safe Dog Handbook," to find out how to reduce the risk of distraction and keep your dog contained and restrained on the road for both their safety and yours.

 According to the AAA/Kurgo Pet Passenger Safety Study, nearly 56% of Americans transport their dog in their car at least once a month.
 Traveling with pets can be fun, but remember to always be safe when you take a road trip with your furry friend.
 Here are a few things to consider when taking your pup out for a ride:

 Each year, hundreds of pets are lost or injured when they dart out of cars uncontrolled, especially when they find themselves in a strange and busy environment that breeds stress and anxiety.
 To avoid such heartbreaking situations, make sure your pet is secured or restrained in the backseat.

 You wouldn’t let your child hang his arms or head outside the windows of a moving vehicle, and the same should go for your pet.
 Even though your dog may enjoy the smells from the outdoors, make sure you are practicing pet care safety and that your pup is secured inside of the vehicle so they don't run the risk of getting hit by a passing car or falling out.

 The majority of accidents are caused by distracted driving, and nearly 30% of drivers admit to being distracted by their dog.
 With harnesses and tethers, you can ensure that your pup remains in the backseat, so that your full attention is on the road.
 For your own safety and for the safety of your pets, front seats should remain a human-only zone!

 Follow these six tips to keep your pet safe in the car.

 1. Choose Your Restraining Device